decentraland/schemas/report/schemas.api.md

 };

 // Warning: (ae-missing-release-tag) "RewardInProgressEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "RewardInProgressEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type RewardInProgressEvent = BaseEvent & {
-    type: Events.Type.REWARDS;
+    type: EventType.REWARDS;
-    subType: Events.SubType.Rewards.REWARD_IN_PROGRESS;
+    subType: EventSubTypeRewards.REWARD_IN_PROGRESS;
     metadata: RewardEventMetadata;
 };

+// Warning: (ae-missing-release-tag) "rewardInProgressEventSchema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
-export namespace RewardInProgressEvent {
-    const // (undocumented)
-    schema: JSONSchema<RewardInProgressEvent>;
+export const rewardInProgressEventSchema: JSONSchema<RewardInProgressEvent>;
-    const // (undocumented)
-    validate: ValidateFunction<RewardInProgressEvent>;
-}

 // Warning: (ae-missing-release-tag) "RoomType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //